U.S. eyes flurry of new taxes on Amazon, Facebook and Google, trying to force tech to pay its ‘fair share’

 Wall Street has rewarded Silicon Valley’s strong returns handsomely, as these companies boast sky-high share prices that make them some of the most desirable stocks to own — and the most valuable firms in the world.
 But the industry’s immense gains also have fueled a renewed global debate over its financial responsibilities amid the worst economic downturn since the Great Depression.

 In France, for example, government officials in recent months have sought to tax Apple, Google and other tech behemoths anew out of a belief that they dodge their dues.
 The companies have opposed the new taxes, which nearly sparked a trade war between France and the United States under the Trump administration.
-Last month, though, then-Treasury secretary nominee Janet Yellen endorsed France’s calls for a global deal on taxing these firms.
+Last month, though, then-treasury secretary nominee Janet Yellen endorsed France’s calls for a global deal on taxing these firms.

-In the U.S., state policymakers are starting to sound a similar note: Democrats and Republicans alike have put forward a host of measures that seek to take more direct aim at Silicon Valley’s bottom line.
+In the United States, state policymakers are starting to sound a similar note: Democrats and Republicans alike have put forward a host of measures that seek to take more direct aim at Silicon Valley’s bottom line.
 MultiState, a government relations firm that tracks local legislatures, says it is eyeing at least 17 bills in 10 states that aim to impose taxes on tech giants, their profits, the data they collect and the services they offer.

 Kansas Gov. Laura Kelly (D) in recent days has proposed raising $97 million in new taxes that could apply to online streaming services such as Netflix and Hulu.
 Democratic lawmakers in Washington state, meanwhile, have sought to tax companies that sell consumers’ personal data as part of a broader push this year to protect state residents’ privacy online.

-“Our tax system reflects our economy the way it was back when we achieved statehood,” said state Rep. Shelley Kloba (D), citing the state’s roots in industries like forestry before Amazon and Microsoft called Washington home.
+“Our tax system reflects our economy the way it was back when we achieved statehood,” said state Rep. Shelley Kloba (D), citing the state’s roots in industries such as forestry before Amazon and Microsoft called Washington home.
 “Our economy doesn’t look like that anymore.
 The collection, processing and sale or commercialization of data is really big business.”

 New York lawmakers have put forward a raft of similar proposals as they stare down a massive $20 billion revenue shortfall over the next four years.
 Others in the state have sought to return the tech industry’s record-breaking profits back to the people, believing that the public should share more directly in the financial gains generated from their personal data.
 A bill from Sen. Kevin Thomas (D), for example, taxes tech giants to set up a new program for undergraduate students so that they can refinance their college debts at friendlier interest rates.